faiha25/dubai-property-price-prediction/README.md

 # Predicting Dubai Residential Property Prices Using Machine Learning

-An end-to-end regression pipeline trained on 50,000 Dubai secondary-market property listings — from raw data to a tuned, persisted model with documented, leakage-safe preprocessing.
+An end-to-end regression pipeline trained on 50,000 Dubai secondary-market property listings.

 ## Project Overview

 This project predicts the listed sale price (in USD) of a residential property in Dubai from its physical characteristics, location, and listing attributes.
-Property price prediction matters to three groups directly: a buyer wants to know if a listing is fairly priced, a seller wants to know what to list at, and an agent wants to identify under- or over-priced inventory.
-The pipeline covers data cleaning, exploratory analysis, leakage-aware feature engineering, and a three-way model comparison (Linear Regression, Random Forest, XGBoost), with the best model tuned via cross-validated hyperparameter search.
-The final tuned XGBoost model explains 88.8% of price variance on held-out data (R² = 0.888) and predicts within roughly ±$162,554 on average (MAE) — a large improvement over a naive "always predict the average price" baseline, detailed below.
+The pipeline covers data cleaning, analysis and a three-way model comparison (Linear Regression, Random Forest, XGBoost), with the best model tuned via cross-validated hyperparameter search.
+The final tuned XGBoost model explains 88.8% of price variance on held-out data (R² = 0.888) and predicts within roughly ±$162,554 on average (MAE).

 ## Key Results